PaeDae/paedae-unity-wrapper/README.md

 Copy the PaeDaePrizeSDK folder into your project (url for the sdk: https://github.com/PaeDae/paedae-ios-sdk).

-In Classes/AppCtronller.mm file, import the Pae Dae SDK:
+In Classes/AppController.mm file, import the Pae Dae SDK:
-#import "PaeDaeSDK.h"
+\#import "PaeDaeSDK.h"

 Ensure AdSupport.framework is present in your Xcode project.
 Follow these steps to add the framework to your project: